TSGECO/tsg/doc/tsg.md

 ### Node Semantics

 Nodes in TSG represent exons or transcript segments.
-Each node can span multiple genomic regions through the `exons` field, allowing for representation of complex exonic structures.
-Nodes can be backed by read evidence through the `reads` field, and can optionally include the sequence.
+Each node has a genomic location that includes chromosome, strand, and coordinates.
+The genomic location specifies where the node is located in the reference genome.
+Nodes can be supported by different types of read evidence through the `reads` field, and can optionally include the sequence.

 ### Edge Semantics

 Edges in TSG represent connections between nodes, such as splice junctions or structural variants.
 The `SV` field provides details about the genomic context of the connection, including reference names, breakpoints, and the type of structural variant or splice.

-### Group and Chain Semantics

-- **Unordered Groups (U)**: Represent the subgraph induced by the vertices and edges in the collection.
-Includes all edges between pairs of segments in the list and all segments adjacent to edges in the list.
-- **Ordered Groups (O)**: Represent paths in the graph consisting of the listed objects and implied adjacent objects between consecutive items, where orientation matters.
-- **Chains (C)**: Represent a concrete path through the graph with explicitly listed nodes and edges in alternating sequence.
-A chain must start and end with a node, and must maintain the correct connectivity between elements.

 ### Chains vs. Paths